 When it comes to dog bite liability, there are two types of laws that apply: strict liability and negligence.Strict liability is a legal principle that holds a person or organization responsible for their actions, regardless of whether the action was intentional or accidental.
 Under strict liability laws, an owner can be held responsible for any damage caused by their dog, even if the owner was not aware of any potential danger.
 Negligence, on the other hand, requires that the owner knew or should have known about the potential risk of harm from their dog.
 If an owner fails to take reasonable steps to protect others from their dog, they may be liable for damages caused by the dog’s behavior.
 In most cases, insurance will be required to cover any costs associated with a dog bite incident.

 Most states require homeowners and renters insurance to include coverage for dog bites.
-Liability insurance may also be purchased separately to provide additional coverage.
+Liability Insurance may also be purchased separately to provide additional coverage.
 It is important to understand the terms of your policy and what type of coverage is provided in case of a dog bite incident.

 What To Do If You Are Bitten